Marcus Smart: Defensive Player of the Year and NBA Finals (2021–2023)

 On August 16, 2021, the Celtics re-signed Smart to a four-year, $77 million contract extension.
 During the summer of 2021, new head coach Ime Udoka named Smart the team's starting point guard; he remained in that role throughout the season and during the Celtics' 2022 playoff run.
 Both Fox Sports and Deadspin have credited Smart's move to the starting point guard role as a major catalyst for the team's successful 2021–22 season.
 On October 14, 2021, he was suspended for the team's final preseason game for missing a team flight to Florida.
 As of February 2022, Smart was the longest-tenured member of the Celtics' team.

 Smart was named the 2021–22 NBA Defensive Player of the Year on April 18, 2022, the first guard to win the award since Gary Payton won it in 1996.
 Smart became the fifth guard in NBA history (alongside Michael Jordan, Gary Payton, Sidney Moncrief, and Alvin Robertson) to win the award.
 He was also named to the NBA All-Defensive First Team, receiving more first-place votes than any other NBA player.

 On May 19, 2022, in Game 2 of the Eastern Conference Finals, Smart recorded a playoff career-high 12 assists along with 24 points, nine rebounds, and three steals in a 127–102 victory over the Miami Heat to tie the series at 1–1.
 Ten days later in Game 7, he logged 24 points, nine rebounds, five assists, and two steals during a 100–96 victory, advancing to the NBA Finals for the first time in his career, and the Celtics' first NBA Finals appearance since 2010.
-During Game 3 of the Finals, Smart posted 24 points, seven rebounds, and five assists in a 116–100 victory over the Golden State Warriors.
+On June 2, Smart made his Finals debut against the Golden State Warriors and finished the 120–108 road victory with 18 points, five rebounds, four assists, and two steals.
+Six days later in Game 3, Smart had 24 points, seven rebounds, and five assists in the 116–100 victory.
 The Celtics took a 2–1 series lead, but eventually lost in six games.

 In the 2023 NBA playoffs, Smart averaged 14.9 points, 4.0 rebounds, 5.1 assists, and 1.3 steals per game.
 He averaged 34 minutes played per game, shot 45.3% from the field overall, made 36.1% of three-point attempts, and made 80% of free throw attempts.
-Smart had only 1.9 fouls times per game, and turned the ball over 2.3 times per game.
+Smart had only 1.9 fouls times per game and turned the ball over 2.3 times per game.